Banking crisis breakthroughs win Nobel economics prize for Bernanke, Diamond, Dybvig | Business

 Bernanke, now a fellow at the Brooking Institution, argued at the time that there was no legal way to save Lehman so the next best thing was to let it fail and use the government's financial resources to prevent wider systemic failures.
 Part of that response, including ultra low interest rates and massive central bank asset buys are being reversed now as inflation is at its highest level in around a half a century in many parts of the world.

-Bank runs can easily become self-fulfilling leading to the collapse of an institution and putting the entire financial sector at risk.
-"These dangerous dynamics can be prevented through the government providing deposit insurance and acting as a lender of last resort to banks," the Academy said.

-Dybvig, a professor at Washington University in St. Louis, and Diamond argued that banks taking short-term deposit and lending this cash out in the long term is the most efficient arrangement.
-This was a valuable function to society but the arrangement also made them prone to runs.
+Dybvig, a professor at Washington University in St. Louis, and Diamond argued that banks taking short-term deposit and lending this cash out in the long term is the most efficient way for the financial sector to operate.
+But such an arrangement also made them prone to runs.
 Risks would then be reduced via "delegated monitoring" where banks act as intermediaries between savers and borrowers.

 This spreads risks and ensures efficiency as banks are better suited to assess creditworthiness and monitor the use of funds, the Academy said.
 The three economists will receive an equal share of the 10 million Swedish crown ($885,000) prize money.